neurokidslab/apice-py/README.md

 ---
 ## 📜 License
 This project is licensed under the Apache-2.0 license.
-See `LICENS`for details.
+See `LICENSE`for details.

 ---
 ## ✨ Acknowledgements